So, you’re eager to learn some interesting facts about Mexico?

 It is believed to be the home of Herman Cortes, although he did not live there.

 The Casa de Cortes dwelling is believed to be an entry point during that time for arriving Spaniards, African slaves, and storage.

-People traveling to Mexico usually visit one of the many pyramids on their list.
+People traveling to Mexico usually visit the Mayan ruins and or one of the many pyramids.